PlaceSpeak/wp-placespeak-connect/README.md

 # WP-PlaceSpeak-Connect

-**Version: 1.1.2**
+**Version: 1.1.3**

 This plugin allows organizations with PlaceSpeak Connect apps on placespeak.com to use geoverification tools in their WordPress installation.

 ### Requirements

 Your domain must use [HTTPS](https://en.wikipedia.org/wiki/HTTPS) in order for the plugin to work.
-Communication with the PlaceSpeak server uses the [OAuth2](https://en.wikipedia.org/wiki/OAuth) authorization protocol, and OAuth2 requires that network communication happen over encrypted HTTPS (which is just a good idea anyway).
+Communication with the PlaceSpeak server happens according to the [OAuth2](https://en.wikipedia.org/wiki/OAuth) authorization protocol, and OAuth2 requires that network communication happen over encrypted HTTPS (which is just a good idea anyway).

 ### Features